Let’s learn how a marketplace operates and generates revenue from its products and services.

 The challenge of this model is to ensure that premium features are really valuable.
 If only one percent of all the users have premium accounts, and the rest users get by with the free version, you need to change something in the business model.

-All advertising on the site is free, providers pay in order to get more visibility for their listings.
-For example, providers pay to have their listings featured on the main page or at top of page.
+Ad based business model means that all advertising on the site is free, providers pay in order to get more visibility for their listings.
+For example, providers pay to have their listings featured on the main page or at the top of the page.

 All business models based on paid ads work best in narrow niches, where sellers are able to personalize their content.